atulya2109/Stats-Royale-Python/README.md

 cd Stats-Royale-Python

 ```
-- Run this on a browser
+- Run this on Terminal OR CMD

 ```
 cd Stats-Royale-Python
 python stats.py
 ```

 And open http://127.0.0.1:5000 in your browser.